edubart/lua-bint/README.md

 The main design goal of this library is to be small, correct, self contained and use few resources while retaining acceptable performance and feature completeness.
-Clarity of the code is also highly valued.

 The library is designed to follow recent Lua integer semantics, this means that integer overflow warps around,